 11 January 2012

-Iberia, Spain’s largest air transport group, has adopted Amadeus Ancillary Services to distribute its ancillary programme to travel agencies.
+Iberia, Spain’s largest air transport group, has adopted Amadeus Ancillary Services to distribute its ancillary program to travel agencies.
 The solution is launching in Spain where travel agents can now offer advanced seat selection to their customers.
 The new service enables travellers to book their preferred seat prior to the check-in process - when seats are generally assigned – and includes an option to choose preferential seats such as those in the exit row.

 05 December 2011

 Amadeus today announces that Finnair, the national flag carrier and largest airline in Finland, has chosen Amadeus Dynamic Website Manager to seamlessly tailor its customers´ online experience, whilst driving conversion rates for the airline at the same time.